 Megamind: I can't believe you.
 All your gifts, all your powers, and you squander them for your own personal gain!

 - Smith from Kaboom! is believed by a cult led by his presumed deceased father to be their Messianic chosen one meant to rule the world after they destroy it in a nuclear holocaust.
 Before the cult could get Smith to safety however, the cult's leader sets off the nukes anyway, destroying the planet entirely.

 - In Spy Kids 3-D: Game Over, a group of Beta-testers believe that Juni is "The Guy", a player believed to be the one to lead them to the prize.
 Just as they begin to have doubts about this, The Real Guy appears and takes the lead.
 Right after he opens the doorway to the fifth and final level, The Real Guy is struck by lightning which One-Hit Kills him instantly (in-spite of his 100 lives).
 Juni is then reinstated as The Guy shortly after.

-- In the Star Wars saga, Anakin, believed to be the Chosen One, falls to the Dark Side and becomes a Sith.
-It's ultimately subverted when years later, he's redeemed by his son and kills Palpatine, bringing balance to the Force at last.
+- In the Star Wars saga, Anakin Skywalker, believed to be the Chosen One, falls to the Dark Side, turns into a Sith and becomes Darth Vader.
+It's ultimately subverted when years later, he's redeemed by his son and kills Emperor Palpatine, ending the Sith and bringing balance to the Force at last.

 - In Blackadder, Edmund encounters witches inspired by the ones in Macbeth who prophesy that he, the second son of Richard IV, will be king, leading him to spend most of the series scheming to take over.
 In The Stinger they realize they mistook him for Henry Tudor.